What Causes IT Band Syndrome? A Physio Explains

 - Muscle weakness/imbalance

-In fact, they all have the potential to put excess stress on your joints and irritate the fat pad.
+The truth is, they all have the potential to put excess stress on your joints.
 So, who’s right and which one is it?

 What they discovered was that the amount of strain didn’t matter, it was similar between injured and non-injured runners.
 However, the rate of strain – as in how quickly it came and went – was significantly higher in injured runners.
 In other words, they found that sudden changes in strain, even though the overall volume was the same, eventually led to IT Band Syndrome.